artemi8/Deploy-Deep-Learning-Models-TF-Serving-Docker/README.md

 ).

 ## Project Flow

-  1.We predict Amazon product ratings based on plaintext reviews.
+1. Import model tf2-preview/nnlm-en-dim128 from Tensorflow Hub
+2. Freeze the imported model and train single dense layer
-  2.Export the Model as Protobuf
+3. Export the Model as Protobuf
-  3.Start TensorFlow Serving with Docker
+4. Start TensorFlow Serving with Docker
-  4.Setup a client (either gRPC or REST based)
+5. Setup a client (either gRPC or REST based)
-  5.Run the client
+6. Run the client
+7. We predict Amazon product ratings based on plaintext reviews using gRPC or REST client.

  This is the project done from Coursera Project Network [course](https://www.coursera.org/projects/tensorflow-serving-docker-model-deployment)